DefNotAvg/Instagram-Unfollower/README.md

 ## To-Do

 - [ ] Add ability to easily remove users from whitelist
-- [ ] Add ability to unfollow those who don't follow you
 - [ ] Update README with examples